dragonsinth/gaddis/README.md

   few initializer expressions are provided, the remainder of the array is filled with zero values.
   - This behavior is left unspecified.

+- Array initializers are currently the _only_ construct that may be parsed across multiple lines.
+  - There are explicit examples of this in the book.
+  - All other statements must appear on a single line!
+  - This restriction may be relaxed in the future for other kinds of comma-separated lists.

 - Arrays are deep copied when passed by value.
   - This is implied by the book but not explicitly stated.